rrcobb/backgammon/notes/devlog.md

 - FIXED: the position values were adding a bonus point for every position, which seems kinda wrong, it was probably messing things up

 now, probably need to learn new factors... geez, what a time.

+- the tournaments have been doing what are likely to be statistically invalid comparisons, which means that the learning was probably more random and fuzzy than actually directed.
+Not impossible to improve, but it means it wasn't as good as actually, yaknow, really doing it.
+Hard to say how much it really counts.
+- expectimax is of possible, but maybe marginal? benefit.
+Its harder to show that it's dominant